 - reduced lung or heart function

-If you have AS, there are a number of things you can do to help lessen the symptoms and lessen disease progression.
+If you have AS, you can do several things to help lessen symptoms as well as the disease’s progression.

 Getting the right treatment helps make pain and stiffness easier to manage.
 Treatment can also prevent or delay complications.
 Treatment is most effective when started early, before AS causes permanent joint damage.

-Read on to learn more about the available treatment options for AS to help you better understand them as you work with your doctor to find the best combination of treatments for you.
+Read on to learn more about the available treatment options for AS.
+This will help you better understand them as you work with your doctor to find the best combination of treatments for you.

 Several types of medication are helpful for AS, but some may work better for you than others.
-Your doctor may recommend one or more of the following treatments for the causes and symptoms of AS.
+Your doctor may recommend one or more of the following treatments to manage the symptoms of AS.

 Nonsteroidal anti-inflammatory drugs